hritvik24/CS-207-Project/README.md

 - **ULTRASONIC SENSOR**: Sensor over here, mounted on servo is able to read distance from right and left side respectively with the help of NewPing library functions.

 - **SERVO**: Servo's Functionality is to rotate 'x' degree right side and 'y' degree left side when it detects object otherwise it will be at 90 degree angle.
 For the project               x =40   and y=150.

+- **RESISTOR**: Two 560 ohm resistors to save LEDS from burnings.

 ![WhatsApp Image 2021-04-14 at 10 35 26 AM](https://user-images.githubusercontent.com/69771908/114751121-f972fe80-9d11-11eb-9a5f-d8df0ae8bb3f.jpeg)